 - Step 2.
-Select Albums at the bottom (if it's not highlighted already).
+Then tap Albums tab at the bottom.

-- Step 4: Tap the photo(s) that you didn't want to delete and click “Recover".
+- Step 4: Tap the photo(s) that you want back and click “Recover.”

-- Step 2.
-Open iTunes.
+Step 2.
+Open iTunes (Windows) or Finder (macOS).
 If there’s a pop-up telling you there’s a new version, update iTunes before trying the backup.

-- Step 4.
+Step 4.
 In the backup window, look at the list of available backups.
 Most likely, the most recent backup is the one that you want.
 But if you are looking to recover photos that you accidentally deleted a while back, you may want to choose the backup just after the date those photos were taken.
-(If you're going a while back, it may be a good idea to make a backup first, so you can save those photos to your computer, then return your iPhone to the current state so you don't lose even more files).

 Find your photos on your restored iPhone?
 Great — if not, try the next two options.

 - Step 1.
-If you lost data because your iPhone was destroyed and you’re starting from scratch, this is the method for you.
+If you lose access to your photos because your iPhone was destroyed and you’re starting from scratch, this is the method for you.
 When you turn on the new iPhone, you’ll see the Hello screen.
-Follow the on-screen instructions, making sure to join a wi-fi network.
+Follow the on-screen instructions, making sure to join a Wi-Fi network.

 Don’t need to restart your phone?
-You can access iCloud images in iPhoto or the newer Photo app on a computer.
+You can access iCloud images in the Photos app on your Mac.

-While the iCloud may have limited storage space, it’s automatic, so once you’ve set it up once, you don’t have to worry about plugging into a computer to backup your phone — that makes it much more likely you’ll be able to recover deleted photos from your iPhone.
+While iCloud may have limited storage space, it’s automatic, so once you’ve set it up once, you don’t have to worry about plugging into a computer to back up your phone — that makes it much more likely you’ll be able to get back your lost iPhone pictures.

-Losing photos and videos is devastating — often even more so than damaging an expensive phone.
-While you can’t replace your photos as easily as your iPhone, you can recover deleted photos and videos from an iPhone by using the recently deleted feature, an iTunes backup, an iCloud backup or third party software.
+Losing photos can be devastating — often even more so than damaging an expensive phone.
+While you can’t replace your photos as easily as your iPhone, you can recover deleted pictures by using the Recently Deleted feature within iOS, an iTunes/Computer backup, an iCloud backup, or third-party software.